Refinance rates with Laurel Road start at 1.89%.

-Most student loan providers offer a six-month grace period before sending graduates their first bill.
-Yet, that time passes quicker than ever and once the bill arrives, it can be confusing.
+Most student loan providers offer a six-month grace period before you have to start paying off your student loans.
+Yet, that time comes rapidly and once the bill arrives, it can be confusing.

-I remember after I had graduated with my Bachelor’s, I milked the grace period, pretending that I wasn’t actually in debt while trying to get my life together.
+After I graduated with my bachelor’s degree, I milked the grace period, pretending I wasn’t actually in debt while trying to get my life together.

-If you’re a new graduate or you’re just looking to for the basics on repaying student loans, here’s your go-to guide for paying off student loans. (so you don’t have to be as ignorant as I was)
+If you’re a new graduate or you’re just looking for the basics on repaying student loans, here’s your go-to guide to pay off student loans, so that you can be better informed than I was.

-When you are just getting started, you’ll want to know the who, what, when and where of your student loans.
+When you are just getting started, you’ll want to know the who, what, when and where of paying off student loans.

-It’s crucial to know who your student loan servicer is so you can actually pay back your student loans and keep in communication with them if you are struggling to pay back your student loans.
+It’s crucial to know who your student loan servicer is so you can actually begin to pay back your student loans and keep in communication with the company, especially if you are struggling to make payments.

-As I mentioned, I thought I owed around $18,000 and didn’t even think about interest.
+As I mentioned, I thought I owed around $18,000 and didn’t even think about interest charges.
 It wasn’t until I saw the final number in black ink that it hit me.
 It can be shocking to find out how much you actually owe.
-If you’re like me, your parents helped you along and you just signed on the dotted line and set it and forget it.
+And if you’re like me, your parents helped you along, and you just signed on the dotted line and set it and forget it.

 To truly understand what you owe, you need to know: